-Jedi training programme encourages children to get fit
+Primary school children learn to 'train like a Jedi' with Star Wars' John Boyega

 -

+Primary school children learn to 'train like a Jedi' with Star Wars' John Boyega

-Luke Skywalker is encouraging youngsters to get involved with a Jedi training programme as part of efforts to combat childhood obesity.
+Star Wars' John Boyega has been teaching children to 'train like a Jedi' thanks to a new programme to combat childhood obesity.

-Actor Mark Hamill, who plays Skywalker in the film series, encouraged children to be “fit, healthy and strong”.

-The comments come as Public Health England (PHE) launched its latest Change4Life initiative alongside Disney UK – Train Like a Jedi.
+Public Health England (PHE) launched its latest Change4Life initiative alongside Disney UK.

+Pupils at the actor's former primary school said the experience had been "like a dream."

 The training programme is led by British taekwondo gold medallist Jade Jones.